• Skip to primary navigation

 Watch as the balloon inflates.

-Add 2 teaspoons of bicarbonate of soda to the second bottle.
-Pour 20ml vinegar over the top and pop a balloon on top of the bottle.
+Add two teaspoons of bicarbonate of soda to the second bottle.
+Pour 20ml vinegar over the top and pop a balloon on the bottle.

 Watch as this balloon inflates.

-Leave the balloons for about 15 minutes to allow them time to inflate.
+Leave the balloons for about 15 minutes to inflate.
 The bicarbonate of soda reaction will be faster than the yeast reaction.

 Carefully remove the balloons from the bottles, you should hear a burping noise as the air escapes.